ktywelch/QuizTyme/README.md

 ## credits
 The majaority of code used was developed by review the class materials from the UCB boot camp and looking at other examples on stakoverflow and looking at methods in eloquent java.
 Used the fonts and items from the bootstrap 4 samples sample documents.

 Peer review by study group: Lucah
-Help from TAs: Clarence & Jeff when using js to create the forms.
+Help from TAs: Clarence & Jeff for helping with review of logic on dynamically the question form.

 Code Validated by https://validator.w3.org/